drisskhattabi6/FSTT_chatbot/README.md

 This README provides instructions on how to set up and run the Chroma Vector database using Docker, how to Create *RAG* System for **Gemma 2b LLM**, how to *Fine-Turn* Gemma 2b LLM and how to run the chatbot interface.

+## 𝐊𝐞𝐲 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬 :

+- 🔹 **Model Flexibility**: Users can effortlessly switch between RAG and fine-tuned models, tailoring the chatbot's capabilities to their specific needs.

+- 🔹 **Blazing Fast Performance**: Built with Angular, our front-end guarantees a responsive and seamless user experience.

+- 🔹 **Scalable Architecture**: Our application is containerized using Docker, ensuring it can scale and adapt to various environments effortlessly.

+- 🔹 **Advanced Back-End**: Utilizing Flask, ChromaDB, and a fine-tuned version of the gemma 2b-it model, our back-end is robust and efficient.

 ## Prerequisites :

 - **Docker** and **Python** must be installed on your system.